Russian Studies

 Mercyhurst University's Asian Studies minor program is an interdisciplinary, interdepartmental minor.
 The Chinese minor requires five language and two culture courses.
 The Asian Studies minor requires four language and three culture courses.

-Mercyhurst students who are interested in pursuing a minor in language may choose to minor in French or Spanish.
-These minor programs offer students courses in language, literature, and culture in the student's respective field of study.
+Mercyhurst students who are interested in pursuing a minor in language may choose to minor in Spanish.
+This minor program offers students courses in language, literature, and culture in the student's respective field of study.

-Spanish and French minors take eight courses unless they begin at the intermediate level, in which case they take seven courses in language, culture, literature, and phonetics.
+Spanish minors take eight courses unless they begin at the intermediate level, in which case they take seven courses in language, culture, literature, and phonetics.

 Mercyhurst students who are interested in pursuing a minor in language may choose to minor in Russian Studies.
 This minor program offers students courses in Russian language, literature, and culture.
 In addition, Mercyhurst students will have the opportunity to delve into Russian history.